Man will face possible death penalty in Ohio officer's death - WHIZ News

 CINCINNATI (AP) — An Ohio prosecutor says a grand jury has indicted a man on 10 counts that include an aggravated murder charge that carries a potential death sentence in the killing of a police officer.

-Hamilton County Prosecutor Joe Deters announced the charges Wednesday against Larry Blankenship, 42, accused of killing a police officer by crashing into her during a chase.
+Hamilton County Prosecutor Joe Deters announced the charges Wednesday against Terry Blankenship, 42, accused of killing a police officer by crashing into her during a chase.

 Blankenship is charged with purposefully killing an officer on duty, which has a death specification with conviction.
 He also is charged with murder, which could result in a life sentence.

-Note: This story was first published May 27, 2020.
-It was updated May 28, 2020, to correct the name of the man charged in the death of a Cincinnati police officer.
-He is Terry Blankenship, not Larry Blankenship.